ShippingEasy wants to help you learn about the e-commerce industry.

 Lastly, you will need to presort your work.
 This requires going through and making sure all of your mail is presorted by zip code.
 This is the main reason you get cheaper prices.
 You save the post office time which saves you money.

 Many business find this is outside the scope of what they’re willing to do, but for those that can afford the extra time they can save a significant amount of money on their high volume shipping.
-Find out about additional time saving features available when you use ShippingEasy.
+Learn how ShippingEasy's tools can save you time.

 What is the most cost effective way to ship my packages via USPS?